Alcohol

 Alcohol cessation medicines

-• Rates of alcohol cessation medicine dispensing were higher for males than females, and males aged 40–49 had the highest rates of scripts dispensed and patients of any group (around 965 scripts and 385 patients per 100,000 population) (tables PBS82 and PBS84).
+• Rates of alcohol cessation medicine dispensing were higher for males than females, and males aged 40–49 had the highest rates of scripts dispensed and patients of any group (around 965 scripts and 380 patients per 100,000 population) (tables PBS82 and PBS84).

 • People aged 40–49 and 50–59 had the highest rates of dispensing of any age group (tables PBS82 and PBS84).
+Rates of dispensing were highest in Inner regional areas and dispensing varied between states and territories (tables PBS85–92).
 See Older people: Treatment for more information.

-• Rates of dispensing were highest in Inner regional areas, and dispensing varied between states and territories (tables PBS85–92).
+• Rates of dispensing were highest in Inner regional areas and dispensing varied between states and territories (tables PBS85–92).
 Refer to Data by region for more information.

-Between 2012–13 and 2020–21, rates of dispensing rose from 245 scripts and 90 patients to 390 scripts and 145 patients per 100,000 population (tables PBS78 and PBS80).
+Between 2012–13 and 2020–21, rates of dispensing rose from 245 scripts and 90 patients to 390 scripts and 145 patients per 100,000 population (Supplementary tables PBS78 and PBS80).

 At-risk groups